ibm-cloud-docs/vmwaresolutions/conref.md

 As of 28 March 2024, the {{site.data.keyword.la_full_notm}} service is deprecated and will no longer be supported as of 30 March 2025.
 Customers will need to migrate to {{site.data.keyword.logs_full_notm}} before 30 March 2025.
 During the migration period, customers can use {{site.data.keyword.la_full_notm}} along with {{site.data.keyword.logs_full_notm}}.
 Logging is the same for both services.
 For information about migrating from {{site.data.keyword.la_full_notm}} to {{site.data.keyword.logs_full_notm}} and running the services in parallel, see [migration planning](/docs/cloud-logs?topic=cloud-logs-migration-intro).
 {: important}
 {: #impnote-la-deprecation}

+The storage architecture can be either **vSAN ESA (Express Storage Architecture)** for instances with vSphere 8 or **vSAN OSA (Original Storage Architecture)** for instances with vSphere 7 and 8.
+{: #storage-arch-spr-intro}

+Review the following considerations for the vSAN storage architectures:
+* For **Sapphire Rapids** servers, both vSAN ESA and vSAN OSA are available.
+For **Cascade Lake** servers, only vSAN OSA is available.
+* vSAN ESA requires a minimum of 3 bare metal servers. vSAN OSA requires a minimum of 4 bare metal servers.
+* For both vSAN ESA and vSAN OSA, you can select the size for and number of **vSAN capacity disks**.
+For vSAN OSA, the size and number of **vSAN cache disks** are selected by default.
+* For vSAN ESA, the **Enable vSAN compression** option is available.
+For vSAN OSA, the **Enable vSAN deduplication and compression** option is available.
+* vSAN ESA is selected by default with the 25 Gb uplink speed.
+If you select the 10 Gb uplink speed, the vSAN storage architecture is changed to vSAN OSA, because vSAN ESA is not compatible with the 10 Gb uplink speed.
+{: #storage-arch-spr}